Quiet Quitting: What It Really Means, Why It Happens, and What To Do Instead

 For individuals, the lesson is similar: take ownership of your engagement, but don’t confuse it with blind loyalty.
 If you’ve tried to re-engage and nothing changes, it may be time to exit rather than to coast indefinitely.
 Life is simply too short to quietly count the years until retirement in frustration.

-Whether that means changing companies, shifting careers, going part-time, or pursuing FI through your own project, the goal should always be enagement and alignment—between what you do and what you value.
+Whether that means changing companies, shifting careers, going part-time, or pursuing FI through your own project, the goal should always be engagement and alignment—between what you do and what you value.
 In this context, Financial Independence isn’t just about quitting work, but about gaining the autonomy to choose how you spend your limited time and energy.

 Quiet quitting may protect you now, but intentional change will free you later.